 This means the rig must be set up a little tighter than that of a boat with in-line spreaders, with each cap shroud at rest typically tightened to around 20 per cent of its breaking strain, compared to around 12-15 per cent for a rig with in line spreaders.

 This is a relatively simple process that can be achieved with basic tools.
 The complex and expensive electronic strain gauges that are becoming more common on race boats and large cruising yachts are therefore not essential.
 One the simplest methods is to measure the extension of a 2m length of the wire when it is loaded.
 With the 1x19 stainless steel wire that is almost ubiquitously used on cruising yachts and most cruiser-racers, there's a very simple formula to remember – irrespective of its thickness, a two-metre length of wire will stretch by 1mm for every increment of load equivalent to 5 per cent of the breaking strain of the wire.

 Position the lower end of a 2m-long stick (or rule) just above the swage terminal, then tape the top of the rule to the wire.
 As the load is increased, a vernier gauge can be used to measure the increase in the distance between the bottom of the rule and the swage (see photographs).
 A similar principle can be followed using a Loos gauge to measure rig loads.

-For a more on getting to grips with your rig, see Understanding your rig: basic rig checks and common problems, or find out more about using a Loos guage here, mast manufacturer Selden also has a useful guide.
+For a more on getting to grips with your rig, see understanding your rig: basic rig checks and common problems, or find out more about using a Loos guage here, mast manufacturer Selden also has a useful guide to rig tuning.